Fast access:

 Final Report Document

 The content of the final report should be at least ~6 pages in writing.
 You can use images and tables.
-References are not included in this limit also not included.
+References are also not included in this limit.

 The minimum page limit increases by 2 pages per member: 10 pages for 3 people group.